Adzz/data_schema/results.md

 ### Skipping even more

-We only parse response sid and warnings:
+When we only parse response_sid and warnings:

 ```sh